 Companies engaged in pharmaceutical fraud may be liable under the False Claims Act for Medicare and Medicaid fraud in any case where the government loses money directly or indirectly.
-The False Claims Act’s “qui tam” whistleblower provision gives private citizens (whistleblowers) the power to sue pharmaceutical companies on behalf of the government.
+The False Claims Act’s “qui tam” whistleblower provision gives private citizens (such as pharmaceutical whistleblowers) the power to sue companies on behalf of the government.

 - paying kickbacks and inducements to physicians, hospitals and pharmacists to prescribe or otherwise favor their drugs;